Jalbun: History

+It has been suggested that Jalbun is identical to Gelbus, a place mentioned in Eusebius' Onomasticon.
 Ceramics from the Byzantine era have been found here.

 Ottoman era

+In 1517 Jalbun was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In 1838 it was noted as an inhabited village, Jelbon, located in the District of Jenin, also called Haritheh esh-Shemaliyeh district.

 In 1870 Victor Guérin found that Jalbun was divided into two quarters, with houses built of adobe.
 In the centre was an ancient mosque, situated east to west, which Guérin took to be a former church.
 There were ancient cisterns dug into rocks.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Qibly.